-The obligations of each Subsidiary Guarantor under its guarantee of the debt securities will be limited to the maximum amount that will not result in the obligations of the Subsidiary Guarantor under the guarantee constituting a fraudulent conveyance or fraudulent transfer under federal or state law, after giving effect to:
+The obligations of each guarantor under its guarantee of the debt securities will be limited to the maximum amount that will not result in the obligations of the guarantor under the guarantee constituting a fraudulent conveyance or fraudulent transfer under federal or state law, after giving effect to:

-- all other contingent and fixed liabilities of the Subsidiary Guarantor; and - any collections from or payments made by or on behalf of any other Subsidiary Guarantors in respect of the obligations of the Subsidiary Guarantor under its guarantee.
+- all other contingent and fixed liabilities of the guarantor; and - · any collections from or payments made by or on behalf of any other guarantor in respect of the obligations of such other guarantor under its guarantee.

-The guarantee of any Subsidiary Guarantor may be released under certain circumstances.
-If we exercise our legal or covenant defeasance option with respect to debt securities of a particular series as described below in "-Defeasance," then any Subsidiary Guarantor will be released with respect to that series.
-Further, if no default has occurred and is continuing under the indentures, and to the extent not otherwise prohibited by the indentures, a Subsidiary Guarantor will be unconditionally released and discharged from the guarantee:
+The guarantee of any guarantor may be released under certain circumstances.
+If no default has occurred and is continuing under the Indenture, and to the extent not otherwise prohibited by the Indenture, a guarantor will be unconditionally released and discharged from the guarantee:

-- automatically upon any sale, exchange or transfer, whether by way of merger or otherwise, to any person that is not our affiliate, of all of our direct or indirect limited partnership or other equity interests in such Subsidiary Guarantor; - automatically upon the merger of such Subsidiary Guarantor into us or any other Subsidiary Guarantor or the liquidation and dissolution of such Subsidiary Guarantor; or - following delivery of a written notice by us to the trustee, upon the release of all guarantees by such Subsidiary Guarantor of any debt of ours for borrowed money for a purchase money obligation or for a guarantee of either, except for any series of debt securities.
+- automatically upon any sale, exchange or transfer, whether by way of merger or otherwise, to any person that is not our affiliate, of all of our direct or indirect limited liability company or other equity interests in the guarantor (provided the sale, exchange or transfer is not prohibited by the Indenture); - automatically upon the merger of the guarantor into us or any other guarantor or the liquidation and dissolution of the guarantor; or - following delivery of a written notice of the release or discharge by us to the Trustee, upon the release or discharge of all guarantees by the guaranter of any debt of ours other than obligations arising under the Indenture and any debt securities issued thereunder, except a discharge or release by or as a result of payment under the guarantees.